The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Obukhov-Pereira-Rubilar gauge

 \section{Obukhov-Pereira-Rubilar gauge}

-In \cite{Obukhov:2009gv} and \cite{Maluf:2008yy} the authors study the problem of the energy that can be brought by flat fronted gravitational wave.
+In this section, we continue searching for gauges which give zero current for a freely falling observer, thus, gauges compatible with the equivalence principle.
+For this we use the representation of the plane wave solution in a special way.
+Namely, in \cite{Obukhov:2009gv} and \cite{Maluf:2008yy} the authors study the problem of the energy that can be brought by flat fronted gravitational wave.
 They use different set of coordinates $(T,X,Y,Z)$, for which in $(-,+,+,+)$ signature the metric for the gravitational wave solution has a form

 The Einstein equations in vacuum acquire the simple form: